 How do I know if I have HIV?

 The only way to know is to get tested.
 It is easy to access HIV testing.
 You can request it from any health care facility or buy a self testing kit.
+Two Sunray Drugs locations offer free HIV testing:

-Some people may not have any symptoms.
-Others may experience flu-like symptoms after 2-4 weeks of exposure such as: fever, chills, tired, muscle pain, rash, night sweats, or sore throat.
 These symptoms may not last long and can be confused with other medical conditions.
-Therefore, HIV should not be diagnosed just by symptoms.
+HIV should not be diagnosed just by symptoms.

 Is HIV curable?